Will new glasses help people with cataracts see better?

 Is cataract surgery performed in a hospital or as an outpatient?

-Cataract surgery is performed as an outpatient.
+Cataract surgery is performed as an outpatient and almost always performed in an ambulatory surgery center.
 The staff is highly skilled in helping patients comfortably go through the steps of surgery.

 How long does the cataract surgery take?

-Most people are in the surgical center for approximately two to three hours, including pre-op, surgery and post-operative time.
-Each patient is unique and times may vary.
+Most people are in the surgical center for approximately two to three hours, including pre-op, surgery, and post-operative time.
+Each patient is unique and times may vary but generally speaking, the actual cataract surgery procedure usually takes 10-20 minutes.

 Cataract surgery is performed with local anesthesia only.
 We provide intravenous medications to help patients fully relax.
 We also administer local medicines around the eye so that patients don’t feel any discomfort during surgery.